mhamze23/P1_6PokemonMaster/README.md

 ## User Story:
 ```
-AS a Pokémon fan
+As a Pokémon Gamer
-I WANT to know information about a Pokémon and the best adversary
+I want to know the name and type of Pokémon I am battling
-SO I can win the battle.
+So that I know which countertype Pokémon I can use
 ```

 ## Technologies Used: